 Supply chain management is a crucial process for many companies, and its optimization can significantly reduce costs, increase customer satisfaction, and vastly improve shop floor operations.
 Conversely, a disorganized supply chain can ruin relationships with suppliers and customers and can mess up many aspects of a business.
 Understanding this, business owners strive to optimize and automate this complex process as much as possible and turn to supply chain management (SCM) software to improve end-to-end supply chain ecosystem.

-Supply chain itself is a quite extensive network which involves many participants and spans the set of stages and aspects that form the path from the supplier to the customer.
-Accordingly, supply chain software comprises the range of tools that enable business processes, execution value chain transactions and management supplier relationships control.
+Supply chain itself is a quite extensive network that involves many participants and spans the set of stages and aspects that form the path from the supplier to the customer.
+Accordingly, supply chain software comprises the range of tools that enable business processes, execution value chain transactions, and management supplier relationship control.
 While functionality in these systems varies significantly, there are some features that are common to most of them.

 #1 Inventory Management